 The system comes with two compiler families installed, the Intel and GCC compilers.
 We have installed both the 18 and 19 versions of the Intel compiler, and for GCC 9.1, 8.3 and 7.4 are available.
 The pgi compiler 19.7 is available for building gpu applications.

 High performance libraries

-Puhti has several high performance libraries installed, more information here.
+Puhti has several high performance libraries installed, see more information about libraries.